spiraleyeld/DynamicRowspanTable/README.md

 ![image](https://github.com/spiraleyeld/DynamicRowspanTable/blob/main/pic/ChangeRowspanSort.png)

 ### Notice
+* Any data should be order by those rowspan columns first from the database.
-* Same rowspan column value should be aggregated together if under the same father node.
+* Same rowspan column value should be put together if under the same father node.